 If your child wears braces, your pediatric dentist will recommend using a proxabrush.
-It is especially designed to work around the wires, and fasteners, to get between the teeth.
+It is specially designed to work around the wires, and fasteners, to get between the teeth.
 It will keep metal appliances clean, at the same time.

 Brushing alone may not get rid of every hidden food particle, so flossing takes over where brushing leaves off.
 Children should start by using a soft, flexible flossing product that won’t irritate their gums.
-Parents can show them how to guide the floss in and out between the teeth, until they get the knack of it.
+Parents can show them how to guide the floss in and out between the teeth until they get the knack of it.
 Flossing before bedtime will help prevent bacteria from forming overnight.

 It is not unusual to notice a little bleeding of the gums when your child first begins to floss.
 This happens when there is a buildup of plaque or tartar on the gumline.
 It’s actually pretty normal at first!
 In fact, most people develop mild gingivitis at one point in their life.
 Once all the plaque is removed, the gums should stop swelling and bleeding.
 If they do, let your dentist know.
 This may be an indication of more serious periodontal disease.

 At Epic Dentistry for Kids, located in Aurora, CO, the focus is on early prevention.
 To this end, the office has been decorated with the patients in mind.
 Every effort has been made to create a friendly atmosphere that children will want to visit.